-This quick and easy breakfast pizza recipe was born one morning when the kids couldn’t decide if they’d rather have bacon or sausage, and they were tired of our basic scrambled eggs and veggies.
+This quick and easy breakfast pizza recipe was born one morning when the kids couldn’t decide between bacon and sausage.
+They were also tired of our basic scrambled eggs and veggies.
 I decided to use the same basic breakfast ingredients but serve them in a more fun way.

-Since then this has become a Saturday morning favorite that never gets old, since there are endless ways to reinvent and mix it up.
+Since then, this has become a Saturday morning favorite that never gets old.
+There are endless ways to reinvent and mix it up.

-This “pizza” is of course paleo like most of my other recipes (grain free and dairy optional), so instead of a typical crust I had to improvise.
+This “pizza” is of course, paleo, like most of my other recipes.
+It’s grain-free and dairy optional.
+So instead of a typical pizza crust, I had to improvise.
 This recipe gets its pizza factor more from its presentation than its ingredients.
-Really, it’s just a fun, alternative (and slightly less intimidating) way to build a healthy omelette!
+It’s just a fun, alternative (and slightly less intimidating) way to build a healthy omelet!

 But Is Meat and Eggs Pizza Really Healthy?